dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Retrieve a copy of the source code by forking the NCAR/METplus repository into your own GitHub repository.
+* Retrieve a copy of the source code by forking the NCAR/METplus repository into into the user's own GitHub repository.
 Click on the **Fork** button in the upper right hand side of the `METplus repository <https://github.com/dtcenter/METplus>`_.

 * Click on the appropriate GitHub account when presented with the pop-up window with the question 'Where should we fork METplus?'.

-* Your web page will refresh to your GitHub repository at, for example:
+* The web page will refresh to the GitHub repository at, for example:

   .. code-block:: ini

     https://github.com/<your-github-user>/METplus

-  where *<your-github-user>* is replaced with your GitHub username.
-You now have an entire copy of the NCAR/METplus Github repository.
+  where *<your-github-user>* is replaced with the user's GitHub username.
+  An entire copy of the NCAR/METplus Github repository is now in the User's area.

 Clone the fork to a local repository